Gabubs/Linear-Data-Structures/README.md

 here you can find my LDS material

 # Deque
-Nó_Simples - Deck structure created with singly linked list
+No_Simples - Deck structure created with singly linked list
-Nó_Duplo - Deck structure created with doubly linked list
+No_Duplo - Deck structure created with doubly linked list